 The <str>.startswith('char') returns True if <str> starts with ‘char’; else it returns False.

 starts_with_b = [fruit for fruit in fruits if fruit.startswith('b')]

 In the output above, we get 'blueberry' and 'banana' which are the two fruits that start with 'b' in the fruits list, as we expected.

 And that wraps up our discussion on list comprehension.

 I hope this tutorial helped you understand list comprehensions in Python.

-- Additionally, you can use the syntax [<do this> for <all-items> in <this-list> if <condition-is-True>] with the
+Additionally, you can use the syntax [<do this> for <all-items> in <this-list> if <condition-is-True>] with the if conditional statement.

 Additionally, you’ve also coded several examples.
 As a next step, you can try rewriting some of your existing Python loops for list creation using list comprehension.
 Happy coding!
 Until the next tutorial.😄

 Google Knowledge Panel are the boxes that appear on Google when you search for specific entities such as people, organizations, or places.
 They are meant to give you a quick understanding through boxes about the information you are looking for.